 The above are to be filed in the office of the Commissioner.
 The documents filed may be clearly listed in a cover letter and in the copy of this letter, the tapal clerk will affix the signature along with the seal.
 It is advisable for the trust to furnish the phone number of the trustee to be contacted for any reference.

 DEDUCTION UNDER SECTION 35AC

-Section 35AC of the Income-tax act permits deduction of whole of the amount of donation to a trust or fund or institution approved by the National Committee for carrying out any eligible project or scheme.
-Such deduction is allowed on furnishing of a certificate for such payment in the prescribed Form No. 58A under rule11 (1) of Income –tax Rules.
+Section 35AC of the Income-tax act permits deduction of the whole of the amount of donation to trust or fund or institution approved by the National Committee for carrying out any eligible project or scheme.
+Such deduction is allowed on furnishing of a certificate for such payment in the prescribed Form No. 58A under rule11 (1) of Income-tax Rules.
 Such deduction shall not be allowed under any other section of the Income-tax Act, to avoid double deduction.